 This quarterly report on Form 10-Q contains forward-looking statements within the meaning of Section 21E of the Securities Exchange Act of 1934, as amended, or the Exchange Act.
 All statements other than statements of historical fact contained in this quarterly report, including statements regarding our future operating results, financial position and cash flows, our business strategy and plans and our objectives for future operations, are forward-looking statements.
 These statements involve known and unknown risks, uncertainties and other important factors that may cause our actual results, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by the forward-looking statements.
-In some cases, you can identify forward-looking statements by terms such as "may," "will," "would," "could," "should," "expect," "plan," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential" or "continue" or the negative of these terms or other similar expressions.
+In some cases, you can identify forward-looking statements by terms such as "may," "will," "would," "should," "should," "anticipate," "could," "intend," "target," "project," "contemplate," "believe," "estimate," "predict," "potential" or "continue" or the negative of these terms or other similar expressions.
 The forward-looking statements in this quarterly report are only predictions.
-We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our financial condition, operating results, uncertainties and assumptions, including those described in Part II, Item 1A, "Risk Factors."
-The events and circumstances reflected in our forward-looking statements may on be achieved or occur and actual results could differ materially from those projected in the forward-looking statements.
+We have based these forward-looking statements largely on our current expectations and projections about future events and financial trends that we believe may affect our financial condition, operating results, business strategy, short-term and long-term business operations and objectives.
+These forward-looking statements speak only as of the date of this quarterly report and are subject to a number of risks, uncertainties and assumptions, including those described in Part II, Item 1A, "Risk Factors."
+The events and circumstances reflected in our forward-looking statements may not be achieved or occur and actual results could differ materially from those projected in the forward-looking statements.
 Moreover, we operate in a very competitive and rapidly changing environment.
-New risk factors and uncertainties may emerge from time to time, and it is not possible for management to predict all risk factors and uncertainties.
-Except as required by applicable law, we do not plan to publicly update or revise any forward-looking statements contained herein, whether as a re
+New risk factors and uncertainties may emerge from time to time, and it is not possible for management to pred